This is the second part of my fortnightly serial. If you missed Part 1, you can read it here.

-“Here.”
+“We’re here.”
 Hela pushed open a set of double doors.
-“The kitchen.”

 Janet frowned.
 “This is the kitchen?”
 It was the same size as her own kitchen at home, meaning it was tiny.
 There was a sink, a dishwasher, a fridge, sets of shelves, but no actual cooking equipment.
 The linoleum floor had an ugly pattern of black thorny vines.